 Spray oil of soothing and relaxing lavender on your pillow at night.

-Fill pillow covers with herbs such as lavender, peppermint, rose leaves and lemon verbena for a good night’s sleep.
+Fill pillow covers with herbs such as lavender, peppermint, rose leaves and lemon verbena for a excellent night’s sleep.

-Enjoy a soothing foot bath and massage your feet with aromatic foot or body lotion/cream.
-Peppermint foot cream is excellent!
+Delight in a soothing foot bath and massage your feet with aromatic foot or body lotion/cream.
+Peppermint foot cream is brilliant!